How Much Does an Inground Pool Cost?

 - Classic (Roman or Greek)

+So how much does it cost to build an inground pool?
+On average, homeowners can expect to pay about $19,000 for labor, or about 33 percent of the overall installation cost.
 Depending on the pool material type, labor costs will vary.
 Concrete, for example, will take longer to install than fiberglass.
 Labor costs can also differ considerably by geographic location.
 A higher cost of living will usually mean a higher cost of labor.
 Labor costs can skyrocket for excavating if large trees or root systems need to be cleared.
+Swimming pool contractors typically charge around $55 per hour.
+Homeowners can search “inground pool builder near me” to get a sense of the local cost to build a pool.

-Location can affect the cost of in-ground pool installation depending on several factors.
-You can plan on paying about 15 to 25 percent more in northern states than you would in places like Texas, Arizona, or Florida.
+Location can affect the cost of inground pool installation depending on several factors.
+Homeowners can plan on paying about 20 percent more in northern states than in places like Texas, Arizona, or Florida.
 In these regions, concrete pools can be comparable to fiberglass pools in price.
-Building an in-ground pool in an expensive urban area will also typically cost more than in a rural area.
+Building an inground pool in an expensive urban area will also typically cost more than in a rural area.
+However, costs may rise if the property where the pool is being built is more than 50 miles away from the pool company’s office.
+In this case, they may charge $50 each way in transportation fees with each visit.

 Site Preparation and Excavation